FisaGamer/docs/docs/server-link.md

 website, on Azuriom this can be done in 3 different ways:

-* By Ping - **This is the simplest, but also the most limited solution**, it just allows you to get the players connected to your server. _(does not allow to execute commands)_
+* By Ping - **This is the simplest, but also the most limited solution**, it just allows you to get the players connected to your server. _(does not allow executing commands)_

 * By Rcon - **This is the intermediate solution**, it allows you to retrieve the information of your server and execute commands.